 sets the number of CPU cores to be used.
 The special valuenumCPU=0

-means autodetect and use the available cores.
+means autodetection and utilization of the available cores.

-Single- and multithreaded Delaunay triangulation benchmark
+Benchmarking Single- and Multithreaded Delaunay Triangulation

 The next article Example2 – Traversing teaches you the important basics you need to access specific elements in a triangulation.